 There's this dossier out there that's salacious, but it's not verified.

-Did James Comey testify in October that it was verified when he signed the FISA application so they could use the dossier as a that's not verified as a means of spying on the Trump campaign and getting into all things Trump again to influence the election?
+Did James Comey testify in October that it was verified when he signed the FISA application so they could use the dossier that's not verified as a means of spying on the Trump campaign and getting into all things Trump again to influence the election?

 I mean, it's all now beginning to come down.

-The bigger revelation last week is struck in page saying, uh, yeah, the attorney general of Barack Obama is up to her eyeballs in all of this, and that they knew that the indictment there would never be an indictment of Hillary Clinton on the espionage act,
+The bigger revelation last week is struck in Page saying, yeah, the Attorney General of Barack Obama is up to her eyeballs in all of this, and that they knew that the indictment, there would never be an indictment of Hillary Clinton on the Espionage Act or, of course, the email issue and the deletions and obstruction because all the people that worked at the Department of Justice that overstepped their bounds and authority and ripped the investigation,

 Now, at that point, the FBI upper echelon had ripped it out of the hands of the field agents that would normally do this type of work.